Gmfu32/Predicting-Laptop-Prices/README.md

 Evaluation: The tuned model's performance was assessed using the Mean Absolute Error (MAE) metric, which measures the average difference between predicted prices and actual prices on the test set.

-Model Deployment (via Streamlit):
+Model Deployment (via Streamlit App):

+.
 The trained and tuned GridSearchCV model (containing the best RandomForestRegressor) was serialized and saved using joblib (as rf_model.pkl).

+. a user-friendly web application was developed using Streamlit, allowing users to input laptop specifications and receive real-time price predictions from the loaded model.

 Tools: Python, Jupyter, Pandas, Matplotlib, Scikit-learn, Streamlit, Joblib, Numpy.